braidn/Knowledge-Repo/TypeScript.md

   * but can be `typeof` or `instanceof` but can be of type `null` or `undefined`
 * Null and undefined checks need to be setup through the `--strictNullChecks` flag
   * otherwise they are considered valid values for __all__ types.
+* These are also aware of the `if` and `else` JS syntax.
+  * This means that if we are typechecking in an else block, it know's what params are required due to comparing against the if condition

 ## Async/Await